-If you love mushrooms and cooking with red wine, this mushroom bourguignon is for you!
+If you love mushrooms and cooking with red wine, this vegan mushroom bourguignon is for you!
 It’s comforting, warm, savory and hearty.
 Perfect for the fall and winter nights ahead.
 Cozy up to a nice bowl of this mushroom stew!

 A little about mushrooms and why you should eat them often!